← Back to Recipes

 8. 8

 Divide the salad between two serving plates and serve immediately.
 For optimal blood sugar control, enjoy the salad on its own as a complete meal, or pair with a small portion of cooked quinoa or chickpeas if you need additional substance.
+Alternatively, sprinkle with toasted almonds or serve with seed crackers for added texture and healthy fats.

 📊 Nutrition Per Serving